The Foothill-De Anza Police Department's main office is located at:

 Foothill College Campus Center, Room 2103The De Anza substation is located at:

 (click for campus map)

-De Anza College (below the cafeteria)Requests for services may be made at either location from 6 am to 12 midnight, 7 days a week.
+De Anza College Campus Center, Lower Level, Room HCC175Requests for services may be made at either location from 6 am to 12 midnight, 7 days a week.
 All crimes and accidents occurring within the Foothill-De Anza Community College jurisdiction should be reported immediately to ensure that appropriate action is taken.
 If someone's behavior or the situation is disturbing, threatening, or out of the ordinary, call the Foothill-De Anza Police Department who will respond and assess the situation.
 Crimes, accidents, or suspicious activity occurring outside the Foothill-De Anza Police jurisdiction should be reported immediately to the law enforcement agency having jurisdiction.

 21250 Stevens Creek Boulevard